-- Martin Calkins, Associate Professor of Management
+- Martin Calkins, Senior Associate Dean

 Professor Calkins’ research interests include moral theory, in particular, casuistry, moral theory comparisons and virtue ethics, contemporary international business issues such as those involving the automobile and oil industries’ strategies in China and India, and contemporary computer and internet related social issues.

 Professor Carberry’s areas of expertise include employee ownership, organizational theory, inequality, and corporate governance.
 His current research looks at the influence of the corporate scandals on executive compensation and corporate governance; the global diffusion of compensation and human resource practices; and the consequences of employee ownership and systems of decentralized organizational authority for employee and organizational outcomes.

 - Alessia Contu, Department Chair and Associate Professor of Management